 Gula is co-founder and former CEO of Tenable Network Security and president of Gula Tech Adventures, a firm that invests in cyber security start-ups.
 He says he agrees with the report’s findings in general.
 When I was operating Tenable, Gula recalls, “We often ran into clients who felt backup systems were too important to scan or fix.”
 “I still come across companies that are focused on zero trust and authentication but not on the underlying security of their SaaS and on-premise apps.”

 Gula offers two possible adjustments to reduce cyber-attacks on storage systems and their impact on FSIs on that goal.
 He mentions Gartner’s recent creation of a new “cyberstorage” category, which “integrates a range of security methods directly with the storage,” according to Gula.
-While most businesses are obliged to layer in many vendors and solutions in order to “have data that actually defends itself against insiders and ransomware,” cyberstorage has it all built in at a lower cost and complexity than dealing with numerous solution providers.
+While most businesses are obliged to layer in many vendors and solutions in order to “have financial market data that actually defends itself against insiders and ransomware,” cyberstorage has it all built in at a lower cost and complexity than dealing with numerous solution providers.

 He also proposed that FSIs conduct training exercises using “adversary emulation platforms” to see how well their blue teams can detect persistent attacks on their data storage infrastructure.
 “They’ll probably discover that their current Data Leak Protection software is focused on endpoints and is oblivious to bulk storage, sensitive data in motion, and sensitive data stored on SaaS platforms like Slack and Office 365,” Gula says.